-Soft comfortable fabrics.
 Modern washable nappies can be made from a variety of different fabrics including the traditional terry cotton, super-soft bamboo, and soft, quick-drying man-made fabrics such as microfibre.
 They also come in a great range of colours and are designed to make a far more comfortable and natural alternative to single-use disposable nappies.
 Absorbent fabrics mean that there's no longer a need for super-absorbent chemicals next to baby's skin.

 ’, making them nice and easy to put on.
 Gone are the days of the old nappy pin!

 1970's (and yes, that is me!!)
 Modern cloth nappies

-Great containment.
-Used in combination with nappy liners (and in some cases) waterproof covers, real nappies provide a convenient and reliable alternative to disposables.
+Used in combination with nappy liners (and in some cases) waterproof covers, real nappies provide a convenient and reliable alternative to single-use disposables.
 Parents are often suprised to find that real nappies are actually more successful at containing solids than disposable nappies.

 Experience also shows that babies in reusable nappies tend to potty train months earlier than those in disposables.